-24.-(1) If the registered owner of any st to shares standing in the name of the deceased, such share shall for the purposes of this Ordinance be deemed to be part of the estate of the deceased, unless the legal personal representative of the deceased proves to the satisfaction of the Commissioner that such share faction of the Commissioner that such share did not form part of the estate of the deceased at his death.
+24.-(1) If the registered owner of any Ordinance share on a share register which is by law No. 1 required to be kept within the Colony dies, 1915. the deceased such share shall for the purposes of this Ordinance be deemed to be part of the estate of the deceased, unless the legal personal repre-sentative of the deceased proves to the satisfaction of the Commissioner that such share did not form part of the estate of the deceased at his death.